KBEW (AM)

-KBEW (1560 AM) is a radio station located in Blue Earth, Minnesota that broadcasts an oldies format.
-The station is currently owned by Carolyn and Doyle Becker, through licensee Riverfront Broadcasting of Minnesota, Inc. and features programing from CBS News Radio.
+KBEW (1560 kHz) is an AM radio station located in Blue Earth, Minnesota that broadcasts an oldies format.
+The station is currently owned by Carolyn and Doyle Becker, through licensee Riverfront Broadcasting of Minnesota, Inc. and features programing from USA Radio News.

 History

-Clifford Hedberg, owner of KMRS in Morris, Minnesota, applied for KBEW's original construction permit; in August 1962 the FCC approved the application for a 250-watt daytime-only station.
-The FCC originally assigned the station the call letters KCLH (for "Clifford LeRoy Hedberg"), but before its first broadcast the call letters were changed to KBEW to reflect many of the communities in Faribault County, Minnesota: Kiester, Blue Earth, Bricelyn, Easton, Elmore, Wells, and Winnebago.
+Clifford Hedberg, owner of KMRS in Morris, Minnesota, applied for KBEW's original construction permit; in August 1962, the FCC approved the application for a 250-watt daytime-only station.
+The FCC originally assigned the station the call letters KCLH (for "Clifford LeRoy Hedberg"), but before its first broadcast, the call letters were changed to KBEW to reflect many of the communities in Faribault County, Minnesota: Kiester, Blue Earth, Bricelyn, Easton, Elmore, Wells, and Winnebago.

-From its inception KBEW was managed by Clifford Hedberg's son, Paul, who also held an ownership interest in the station.
-Paul Hedberg had worked for his father at KMRS before gaining further on-air experience at KRIB in Mason City, Iowa, and at several of the major radio stations in the Minneapolis-St. Paul market (including WMIN, WTCN, WLOL, and KDWB).
+From its inception, KBEW was managed by Clifford Hedberg's son, Paul, who also held an ownership interest in the station.
+Paul Hedberg had worked for his father at KMRS before gaining further on-air experience at KRIB in Mason City, Iowa, and at several major radio stations in the Minneapolis-St. Paul market (including WMIN, WTCN, WLOL, and KDWB).
 KBEW debuted on August 29, 1963, with a format of “memory music and news.”

 Paul Hedberg's prevailing philosophy of "live and local" marked KBEW's programming from the start.
 Listeners within the 45-mile radius of KBEW's signal enjoyed daily staples such as Information Please (a two-part program of recipes and homemaking tips, followed by a call-in segment that invited listeners to comment on subjects of local interest), Barter Time, (a free service that advertised used items for sale), and Welcome Travelers (which featured interviews of motorists who were passing through Blue Earth on US Highway 16 en route to the Black Hills and Yellowstone National Park).
-As Hedberg emphasized in his autobiography, "to survive and thrive I was determined to get as many local people on the radio as possible, even if that resulted in some hokey stuff.
+As Hedberg emphasized in his autobiography, "to survive and thrive, I was determined to get as many local people on the radio as possible, even if that resulted in some hokey stuff.
 We were talking about people and places and things our locals could relate to, and that WCCO in Minneapolis – our biggest competition – couldn’t duplicate.
-There was nothing that a big clear channel station in the Twin Cities could do to prevent us from building an audience by being intensely local.
+There was nothing a big, clear channel station in the Twin Cities could do to prevent us from building an audience by being intensely local.
 Our success wasn’t built on the records we played, but by the things we did in between the music.
 My hope was the locals didn’t want to miss something."